 - What is the point of difference?

-- What organizational values or core programs or polices provide substance and clarity to the brand?
+- What organizational values or core programs or policies provide substance and clarity to the brand?

 Brand Facts Do Not Communicate a Brand’s Signature Story